Follow WHO advice, rescind travel bans: IATA to govts

-New Delhi, Dec 9 (IANS) The International Air Transport Association (IATA) called for governments to follow World Health Organisation's (WHO) advice and immediately rescind travel bans that were introduced in response to the Omicron variant of coronavirus.
+New Delhi: The International Air Transport Association (IATA) called for governments to follow World Health Organisation's (WHO) advice and immediately rescind travel bans that were introduced in response to the Omicron variant of coronavirus.

 Public health organisations, including the WHO, have advised against travel curbs to contain the spread of Omicron.